GraceWaysDev/graceways/README.md

 This repository contains the browser-based prototype created for OpenAI Build Week 2026.

+## Project timeline and Build Week scope

+GraceWays began as an animal-welfare concept and written project manifesto on July 8, 2026.
+Before OpenAI Build Week, the work consisted of defining the problem, developing the vision and architecture, and designing the Markdown and YAML-based animal record concept.
+There was not yet a working public web application.

+Between July 13 and July 21, 2026, I used Codex and GPT-5.6 to turn this concept into the submitted working browser prototype.
+During Build Week, I built and tested the interactive animal-record form, automatic IDs and safe file names, drag-and-drop media handling, live Markdown preview, the Sissi example record, local draft storage, Markdown and ZIP exports, the responsive interface, and the public deployment at graceways.dev.

 ## What the prototype does

 - creates a universal, species-independent animal profile